elliek333/assessment/README.md

 SET UP:
 ---------------------------------------------------
-excel file containing visit data and patient data sheets should be deposited in the raw_data file. visit data columns: Subject ID, MRI Number, Visit, Age, MMSE, CDR, eTIV, nWBV, ASF patient data columns: Subject ID, Group, M/F, EDUC
+excel file containing visit data and patient data sheets should be deposited in the data_raw file.
-SES

 ---------------------------------------------------
 PROCESSING:
 ---------------------------------------------------